2020 Beirut explosion: Shipping

 The cruise ship Orient Queen, berthed near Warehouse 12, suffered extensive damage and capsized overnight.
 Two members of the crew were killed, and seven crew members were injured.
 On 7 August, the first lawsuit related to the explosions was filed by the ship's owners, Abou Merhi Cruises, whose offices were also destroyed.
 The Bangladesh Navy corvette BNS Bijoy, which participated in UNIFIL, was also damaged.

 The edible-oil tanker ship Amadeo II, being used as a bunker barge at the port, was nearest to the explosion, which deposited the mangled remains of the ship on a nearby quay.
 The ship's crew died in the explosion.
 Two large livestock carriers, Abou Karim I and Abou Karim III, laid up at the end of Berth 09, very close to Warehouse 12, were heavily damaged.
 Abou Karim I became unstable, keeled over onto the adjacent Abou Karim III and shortly afterwards capsized.
 The livestock carrier Jouri and the cargo ships Mero Star and Raouf H were also close to the blast and suffered serious damage; AIS from these ships stopped broadcasting at the time of the explosion.

 Hapag-Lloyd's offices in Beirut were destroyed.
 CMA CGM's offices, located a few hundred meters away from the site of the explosion, were severely damaged.
 One employee died and two were severely injured.

 Airport

 Beirut–Rafic Hariri International Airport, the city's main airport, about 10 km from the site of the blast, sustained moderate damage to the terminal buildings during the explosion.
 Doors and windows were destroyed, and ceiling tiles were shaken loose by the shockwave, severing electrical wires.
 Despite the damage, flights continued.

 Subsequent collapses

-In July 2022, grains remaining in the silo caught fire due to a combination of fermentation and summer heat.
+In July 2022, nearly two years after the explosion, grain remaining in the silo caught fire due to a combination of fermentation and summer heat.
 On 31 July, the northern part of the silo collapsed.
 Two further collapses occurred in August.
 The government had ordered the demolition of the silos in April 2022, but families of blast victims objected, saying it should be preserved as a memorial site.